ilovefreesw/nluug.nl.Ted/README.md

 Overview of the different packages:

 # This repository is made so new users can install Ted.
-No copyright infringement is needed.
+No copyright infringement is intended.
 This repo places all the dependencies and Ted's Deb files that can be used to install it on latest Debian and Ubuntu systems.
-Find everythign in the releases.
+Find everythign in the releases: https://github.com/ilovefreesw/nluug.nl.Ted/releases